Virginia Medical Cannabis Patient Count

 Section 70 Reporting requirements for practitioners, patients, parents, or legal guardians

-Section 80 Proper storage and disposal of cannabidiol oil or THC-A oil by patients, parents, or legal guardians
+Section 80 Proper storage and disposal of cannabis products by patients, parents, or legal guardians

 Section 90 Revocation or suspension of a qualifying patient, parent, or legal guardian registration